Piles of cardboard sheets have been sitting on my shelves for some time, and I was wondering what I could do with them.

 Step 3 - Assemble the House

-Once the walls are well bonded together, glue the flaps that will support the roof.
+Once the walls are bonded together, glue the flaps that will support the roof.
 Glue the triangular flaps over the rectangular ones.

 Take the piece that will be used as the base, place the house where you want it to sit on the base, and trace the house contour on the base with a pencil.
 I left more space in front of the house than on the back, because my "yard decor" will be placed on the front, so I want more space there.

-Put the house on the base and press down firmly.
+Apply a thin layer of glue on the glue tabs at the bottom of the house, then put the house on the base and press down firmly.
 I use a stick or the handle of a brush to apply pressure on all corners and along the tabs from the inside of the house (through the hole in the roof and the light hole).

 Now it's time to glue the roof!